stellar/go/services/bridge/README.md

 #### Payload Authentication

 When the `mac_key` configuration value is set, the bridge server will attach HTTP headers to each payment notification that allow the receiver to verify that the notification is not forged.
-A header named `X_PAYLOAD_MAC` that contains a base64-encoded MAC value will be included.
+A header named `X-Payload-Mac` that contains a base64-encoded MAC value will be included.
 This MAC is derived by calculating the HMAC-SHA256 of the raw request body using the decoded value of the `mac_key` configuration option as the key.

 This MAC can be used on the receiving side of the notification to verify that the payment notifications was generated from the bridge server, rather than from some other actor, to increase security.